-The Global Mobile Industry Association (GSMA), an industry association representing approximately 800 mobile operators, estimates that close to a billion people, mostly in developing countries in Africa and Asia, will come online in the next three years (GSMA, 2016).
+The Global Mobile Industry Association (GSMA), an industry association representing approximately 800 mobile operators, estimates that more than five billion people now have access to mobile connectivity and services, with the fastest user growth in developing countries in Africa and Asia (GSMA, 2018).
 The evolution in volume and resolution of new private data sources is starting to have a transformational effect on development policies.
 Development analyses increasingly supplement small-sample survey data with an examination of continuous data sources with large or sometimes close to universal population coverage (Einav & Levin, 2014).
 These new data sources have received considerable attention in the international development space due to their potential for better monitoring and assessing the Sustainable Development Goals (SDGs) (see e.g., Madsen et al., 2016; Melamed, 2014; Steele et al., 2017).
+Especially the need for new types of cross-sector partnerships (SDG17) for sharing and analysing development data has been discussed (see e.g., United Nations, 2013).